tobiwalter/Investigating-Antisemitic-Bias-in-German-Parliamentary-Proceedings/README.md

 ## Harmonic Function Label Propagation

 1) For HFLP, input representations based on Positive Pointwise Mutual Information (PPMI) are employed.
-The following command creates a PPMI matrix for the processed slice provided as an argument:
+The following command creates a PPMI matrix for the processed slice fed as an argument:
 ```
 bash ppmi.sh (--protocols  [the processed slice, e.g. ./data/reichstag/kaiserreich_1_processed] -> matrix is stored in ./matrices/ppmi_kaiserreich_1.npz, index in ./ppmi_vocab/kaiserreich_1.json))
 ```